marcoemrich/schools_of_tdd_dojo/handout/terms_building_blocks.md

 Dependant classes can be replaced using fake objects.
 The opposite is a sociable test.
 Also see an article about solitary vs. sociable test[^4]

-## Spy
-Spies are stubs that also record some information based on how they were called.
-One form of this might be an email service that records how many messages it was sent.[^1]

-This is different from what e.g. Mockito framework provides as a spy.[^5]

 ## Stub
 Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.[^1]